Venice travel tips for women

 • Venice is the birthplace of the famous Italian explorer Marco Polo, who traveled extensively throughout Asia during the 13th century.
 His adventures were chronicled in the book “The Travels of Marco Polo,” which helped to introduce Europeans to the wonders of the East.

-However, it precarious position, global warming and over-tourism have been pushing to city to tragedy through recurrent flooding events.
+However, due to its precarious position, global warming and over-tourism have been pushing to city to tragedy through recurrent flooding events.
 In 2020 the much awaited system of barriers that would protect it from the High water phenomenon came in effect successfully holding the water from flooding the city.

 • The city of canals is made of 150 of them and 400 bridges that cross and connect two sides of the water, but only four cross the Grand Canal.
 How many can you count on your visit?